netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_nitro_request_module.rst

         *(str)*
       -
-      - The id of the target Netscaler instance when issuing a Nitro request through a MAS proxy.
+      - The id of the target Citrix ADC instance when issuing a Nitro request through a Citrix ADM proxy.
     * - instance_ip

         *(str)*
       -
-      - The IP address of the target Netscaler instance when issuing a Nitro request through a MAS proxy.
+      - The IP address of the target Citrix ADC instance when issuing a Nitro request through a Citrix ADM proxy.
     * - instance_name

         *(str)*
       -
-      - The name of the target Netscaler instance when issuing a Nitro request through a MAS proxy.
+      - The name of the target Citrix ADC instance when issuing a Nitro request through a Citrix ADM proxy.
     * - name

         *(str)*